What are my options for the shingles vaccine? If I've already had shingles, should I get the vaccine so that I don't get shingles again?

 - Are pregnant or trying to become pregnant

 Zostavax has been shown to offer protection against shingles for about five years.
 Although Zostavax is approved for people age 50 and older, the Centers for Disease Control and Prevention recommends that Zostavax be given at age 60, when the risk of shingles and its complications is highest.
+While Zostavax is no longer being sold in the U.S. as of July 2020, other countries may still use it.

 Studies suggest protection against shingles with Shingrix may extend beyond five years.
 Shingrix is approved and recommended by the Centers for Disease Control and Prevention for people age 50 and older, including those who've previously received Zostavax.